7 Self-Care Moves Every Mom Needs to Try This Week

 Just to be absolutely clear, self-care is not about self-indulgence.
 As Leighann Marquiss, a life coach from Pittsburgh, Pennsylvania, explains, taking care of our emotional well-being is so much more than the temporary boost we receive from something like retail therapy.
 “Self-care is participating in activities that help our body release and counterbalance stress.
 I encourage moms to think of something that feeds them physically, mentally, or spiritually.
 Things like exercise, relaxation, or a walk in the outdoors; podcasts, reading, or seminars; mediation, prayer, or emotionally connecting with others.”

-Monday—Have a mini adventure
+Monday: Have a mini adventure

-Tuesday—Delegate a task
+Tuesday: Delegate a task

 There is often a sense of perfectionism that goes hand-in-hand with mothering.
 We want to do it all, and we want to do it our way.
 But delegating certain tasks to other family members frees up your time to focus on a little restorative me-time.
-Lisa Bahar, LMFT, a licensed family therapist and clinical counselor who works with clients, particularly new moms, on prioritizing self-care, suggests that moms seek help.
+Lisa Bahar, a licensed family therapist and clinical counselor who works with clients, particularly new moms, on prioritizing self-care, suggests that moms seek help.
 For some of us, it may mean letting go of overly high expectations.
 “In many instances, the dad or the significant other wants to help but has problems understanding how to help,” Bahar says.
 “Try and be as clear as possible with your requests.”

-Wednesday—Re-balance mind and body
+Wednesday: Re-balance mind and body

-Thursday—Find your flow
+Thursday: Find your flow

 They say a change is as good as a rest, and tapping into a creative or artistic activity can feel incredibly relaxing.
 In fact, a recent surge in the popularity of adult coloring books shows that concentrating carefully on an artistic pursuit can be almost meditative.
-Journalling can have a similar effect and also prompts us to express gratitude for our present lives, both of which have been shown to improve our mood and outlook.
+Journaling can have a similar effect and also prompts us to express gratitude for our present lives, both of which have been shown to improve our mood and outlook.
 MOO has launched a new range of colorful notebooks that are half lined and half blank, making them perfect for lists, goals, and sketches.

-Kimberly Hershenson, LMSW reminds us that parents could sometimes use a reality check.
+Kimberly Hershenson, a psychotherapist, reminds us that parents could sometimes use a reality check.
 “Make a list of what you can control in a situation (getting enough sleep, eating well) and what you can’t control (your kid having a temper tantrum),” she says.
 “Focus on what you can control to make any necessary changes, and practice accepting what you cannot control.”
 It will save a lot of headaches.

-Saturday—Go on a date night
+Saturday: Have a date night

-Sunday—Have a soak
+Sunday: Have a soak

 As the week draws to a close, do something traditionally relaxing.
 A simple bath can be elevated by purchasing quality products, lighting a few candles, and making sure all toys are stowed away.
 (Here’s how to take a grown-up bath.)

 Being a parent is hard work, there’s no doubt.
 Kids don’t have an off switch and the responsibilities and demands of parenting can sometimes be overwhelming.
 Take time to look after yourself, because, moms matter.
 Here are more activities that promote mental wellness.